jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 1. Go to: `Control Panel\All Control Panel Items\Ease of Access Center\Make the mouse easier to use`
 2. Mouse pointers -> "Windows Inverted (extra-large)"
 3. Set: "Activate a window by hovering over it with the mouse"
+4. Mouse settings -> "Hide pointer while typing" -> uncheck (TODO test how it works)
-4. Go to: `Control Panel\All Control Panel Items\Ease of Access Center\Make computer easier to use`
+5. Go to: `Control Panel\All Control Panel Items\Ease of Access Center\Make computer easier to use`
-5. Set: "Make the focus rectangle thicker" and set the thickness of the blinking cursor to 4
+6. Set: "Make the focus rectangle thicker"
+7. Set the thickness of the blinking cursor to 3
-6. Set: "Turn off unnecessary animations" (when possible)
+8. Set: "Turn off unnecessary animations" (when possible)
+9. Set: Turn High Contrast on or off when left ALT + left SHIFT + PRINT SCREEN is pressed -> uncheck

 ### Taskbar

 #### Right-click on the taskbar
-- Toolbars - disable all
+- Toolbars - disable all except "Task view"
 - Search -> Hide
 - Show ... -> disable all except "Show Windows Ink Workspace button"
 - taskbar settings